Or read it with a parent’s heart in mind.

 To help her.

-Because at this point, even the dangling of a reward in her sweet face is not stopping the tears at the bus stop.
+Because even the dangling of a reward in her sweet face is not stopping the tears at the bus stop.

 The teacher talked a lot about “state standards” on the curriculum night.